mjbenefiel/liri-node-app/README.md

   - declare searchTrack variable as parameter
   - set undefined parameter
       - return Ace of Base The Sign if no track entered into parameter
   - figlet "Spotify" for style
   - search Spotify API and return artist, song, url preview and album name of song entered in parameter
   - Chalk package used for style

 - ombdInfo();
   - set findMovie variable as parameter
   - set undefined parameter
-    - return "Mr. Nobody" if no parameter entered"
+    - return "Mr. Nobody" if no parameter entered
   - figlet "OMDB" for style
   - Send movie request to OMDB API and return title, release year, IMDB rating, Rotten Tomatoes rating, country, language, plot and actors
   - Chalk package used for style